willj-dev/willj-dev.github.io/content/pages/millennial-utopia/a-millennial-utopia.rst

 In the Enlightenment tradition, the MU government has three branches (Legislative, Executive, Judiciary), and structural checks and balances between them to prevent abuse.
 However, unlike the thinkers who gave us our first liberal-republican governments, we have the benefit of three centuries in which humanity was able to (not without difficulty) achieve an extremely well-educated general population, by 17th-century standards.
 This was the primary excuse (which may not have been valid even then) for including systemic advantages for an aristocratic elite class.
 In the US, this can be seen in institutions such as the Electoral College or the Senate, not to mention more recent symptoms of systemic corruption of democratic processes: gerrymandering, corporate lobbying, and other evils.
 With hindsight, we can do away with such antidemocratic patterns and institutions and build a government which can truly be said to provide equal representation for each person in practice as well as in theory.

-See `The Millennial Utopian Constitution`_ for details about the actual structure of this government.
+See the `Millennial Utopian Constitution`_ for details about the actual structure of this government.
 Here we will provide some concrete ideas for its real-world implementation.

 Executive Council
 ============================